Proposed are the standards for psychological screening of law enforcement, fire, school police, and public safety personnel applicants.

 The following tests are used in the screening process…The Minnesota Multiphasic Personality Inventory-2 (MMPI-2), the most widely used and accepted psychological test in the United States today, the California Psychological Inventory (CPI) or the Sixteen Personality Factor Test (16PF), a short form I.Q., which is the Shipley-Hartford Institute of Living Scale (SHIP) and The Sentence Completion Test which is used to give insight into the applicant’s personality.

 To schedule an appointment, the department will need to call the Psychological Testing Coordinator, at (909) 884-0133.
 She will set up the written testing date with the department.
-Generally the written testing is conducted on Tuesdays and Thursdays at 9:00am however exceptions are permissible.
 The applicant will need to allow four to six hours for the written test.
 During the written test, the applicant’s oral interview will be scheduled not to exceed 5-working days following the written testing.
 The oral interview will last approximately 45 minutes with one of our Clinical Psychologists.
 The applicant will need to come dressed in business attire for this interview.
 In some cases, a department may request that a same day oral appointment be made.
 This is usually necessary if the applicant lives further than one hour away.
 In that case, the department will need to notify The Counseling Team International as soon as possible in order to assure that the test can be set up in a timely manner.
 Usually, the oral interview appointments fill up approximately two weeks in advance.